-- 1. Start with your heel on the ground. - Raise your heels up as far as you can moving slowly (3 seconds to lift up) - 3.
+Start with your heel off of the edge.

+Raise your heels up as far as you can moving slowly (3 seconds to lift up)

+a step or block.

 Hold at the top for 2 seconds, and then lower back down slowly for 3 seconds.

+Repeat \\\\ times.